taxjarsam/taxjar-developers/source/integrations/authentication.md

 ---
 title: Authentication
+description: "Learn how to authenticate TaxJar accounts in your eCommerce platform."
 ---

 In order to make API requests to SmartCalcs, you’ll need to authenticate a TaxJar account using the `Authorization` header.
 We currently provide two choices for integrations based on whether you’d like to provide sales tax calculations, reporting, or both: